- What is Nadex?

-What is Nadex?

 Nadex is based in the Chicago, Illinois in the heart of the financial district.
 Though we are US-based and regulated, with all member funds in segregated accounts in US banks, Nadex accepts members from dozens of countries around the world.

 Not the derivatives you may have learned about in high school math!
 Derivatives are simple instruments that, believe it or not, are already part of your everyday life.
 If you have car insurance or a mortgage, you are already using derivatives that are far more complicated than a binary option or a spread contract.
 Derivatives “derive” their price from an underlying market.
 Their value goes up and down based on the movement of another market, like stocks, commodities, or currency exchange rates.
 Instead of buying and selling actual stocks or barrels of oil, you trade a derivative of the price.

 Nadex is an exchange, like the New York Stock Exchange or Chicago Mercantile Exchange, only newer.
 Like those exchanges, Nadex is regulated, by the CFTC (Commodity Futures Trading Commission), the same government agency that regulates the CME, CBOT, NYMEX, and other major financial exchanges.
 As an exchange, Nadex's primary function is to match buyers and sellers in an unbiased manner.

 As a regulated exchange, Nadex is never on the other side of your trade.
 Neither Nadex nor its employees trade on the exchange at all.
-Your order is matched to another trader or to an independent market maker, a larger institution which agrees to provide liquidity.
+Your order is matched to another trader or one of Nadex's multiple market makers, larger institutions which agree to provide liquidity.
 While one of Nadex's market makers is an affiliate of Nadex which may take the other side of your trade, CFTC regulations preclude Nadex from giving its affiliate any advantages over any other market maker.
-On the Nadex exchange, all participants are treated equally.
+On the Nadex exchange, all participants are treated fairly.